 Current Status

 Currently, a simple version of Module 2 is being implemented by two undergraduate students from HCMUT.
-Some engineers from Airlink may be needed for enhance this module for usage upon its preliminary completion.
+Some engineers from Airlink may be needed for enhance this module for practical usage upon its preliminary completion.

 Thus, Module 1 and Module 3 are the target of this proposal.